calmafire/sample/README.md

 # sample
-This is my first try at this server
+This is my first try on this server